 Fred G. Zahn Scholarship

-Eligible students must have graduated from a Washington State high school, have resided in Washington State for at least 6 months, and demonstrate financial need.
+Eligible students must have or plan to graduate from a Washington State high school, have resided in Washington State for at least 6 months, and demonstrate financial need.
 Bank of America serves as Trustee.
-Twelve $1,500 scholarship awards will be given out for 2021-2022.
+Twelve $1,500 scholarship awards will be given out for 2024-25.
+The 2024-25 application should open in late January 2024 and close in late March.
+The 2024-25 application will be added to the above link once it is available in late January 2024.
+The University of Puget Sound is proud to be a member of the Fred G. Zahn Scholarship Awarding Committee.

 Greater Seattle Business Association Scholarship Fund